-U 182 When development approval takes effect-application for reconsideration
+182 When development approval takes effect-application for reconsideration the original decision; and

-- (a) the planning and land authority or Minister approves a development application (the original decision) under section 162; and - (b) application is made under section 191 for reconsideration of the original decision; and - (c) no application is made to the AAT for review of the original decision within the time allowed; and - (d) the original decision is confirmed on reconsideration under division 7.3.10. - (2) The approval of the development application takes effect on the latest of the following days: - (a) the day the approval would take effect under this division if there were no application for reconsideration; - (b) the day after the day the approval is confirmed under division 7.3.10; - (c) if an application for review is made in relation to the decision to confirm the original decision-the day after the day- - (i) the approval is confirmed by the AAT (whether completely or partly); or - (ii) the application for review is withdrawn.
+- (1) This section applies if- - (a) the planning and land authority or Minister approves a development application (the original decision) under section 162; and

+(b) application is made under section 191 for reconsideration of

+- (c) no application is made to the ACAT for review of the original decision within the time allowed; and - (d) the original decision is confirmed on reconsideration under division 7.3.10. - (2) The approval of the development application takes effect on the latest of the following days: - (a) the day the approval would take effect under this division if there were no application for reconsideration; - (b) the day after the day the approval is confirmed under division 7.3.10; - (c) if an application for review is made in relation to the decision to confirm the original decision-the day after the day- - (i) the approval is confirmed by the ACAT (whether completely or partly); or - (ii) the application for review is withdrawn.